 Q: Your series on the Kai Takeda comprises six volumes.
 What fascinated you about the Takeda clan?

-The reason for this clan, was also due to Akira Kurosawa, his “Kagemusha” film back in 1980s-something, but not only this film inspired me.
-It was also the abundance in sources available on the Takeda clan that gave me the push.
-And not to forget – the fascinating tragic history of the clan itself.
+The reason for this clan was also due to Akira Kurosawa, his “Kagemusha” film back in 1980s-something, but not only this film inspired me.
+It was also the abundance of sources available on the Takeda clan that gave me the push.
+And not to forget – the fascinating, tragic history of the clan itself.

 Q: Tell us about your research.
 How do you discover your (Japanese) sources?
 Do you tackle them yourself or do you have assistance?
 How much time goes into the research and the publication of a volume?

 My private library forms the basis of my research, and since I am apt in the Japanese language, I do everything myself.
 I am not saying that it is all easy.
 It is not, many linguistic challenges inflict severe headaches from time to time.
 So, on all my journeys to Japan I have also been searching for books on old Japanese, in kanji character understanding, grammar, spelling and so on.